For various reasons, women and girls make up only around 15% of total US Chess members across the country.

 If you are interested in hosting a girls chess event, please contact us.

 While girls can and do compete against boys in chess tournaments, they sometimes enjoy a tournament of their own.
 HRCA ran its first Chess Girls Rock tournament and social weekend event in June 2023 and will be hosting it again in 2024.
-All girls are strongly encouraged to attend the 2nd Annual Mid Atlantic All Girls Chess Championship in Washington, DC on October 20th!
+All girls are strongly encouraged to attend the All-Girls National Championship in Chicago in April.

 HRCA President Christina Schweiss is also the Virginia State Representative for Women and Girls in Chess, pictured here with other prominent women chess organizers from across the United States.